 In accordance with ASC No. 605, Revenue Recognition, we recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price is fixed or determinable, the collectability is reasonably assured, and customer acceptance, when applicable, has been received or we otherwise have been released from customer acceptance obligations.
 If terms of the sale provide for a customer acceptance period, revenue is recognized upon the expiration of the acceptance period or customer acceptance, whichever occurs first.
-Our standard terms are ex works (our factory), with title transferring to our customer at our loading dock or upon embarkation.
-We have a small percentage of sales with other terms, and revenue is recognized in accordance with the terms of the related customer purchase order.
+Services revenue is generally recognized over the period that the services are provided.